Pulkovo Airport: Investors

 Northern Capital Gateway (NCG) began managing the airport in 2009.

 The airport's website lists the companies currently participating alongside NCG:

-"Russian VTB Capital, member of state-owned VTB Group, German Fraport AG, which manages and operates the airport of Frankfurt and many other international airports, and Horizon Air Investments S.A. member of the Greek Copelouzos Group".
+"Russian VTB Capital, member of state-owned VTB Group, German Fraport, which manages and operates the airport of Frankfurt and many other international airports, and Horizon Air Investments S.A. member of the Greek Copelouzos Group".

-Although not yet listed on the website, the latest investor is Qatar Investment Authority (QIA), which now owns a 24.99% share of the Pulkovo Airport.
+Although not yet listed on the website, the latest investor is Qatar Investment Authority (QIA), which now owns a 25% share of the Pulkovo Airport.
 Sheikh Ahmed Al-Thani, vice chairman of QIA and member of Qatar's ruling Al-Thani family, is now listed as a member of the Board of Directors on the Pulkovo airport's website, along with Arturo Carta of QIA.

+In November 2023, Russian President Vladimir Putin signed a decree temporarily removing foreign investors from managing the airport.
+They will retain their shares, but the votes will be controlled by two Russian companies - NCG Holding and Advanced Industrial and Infrastructure Technologies-7.

+In 2025, Fraport sold its 25% shareholding to Orbital Aviation.